-Survey the levels using a flat based staff of base area between 300 mm and 4000 mm, at a spacing of 10.0 m longitudinally and at the cross-section offsets shown in Figure D.1, with a tolerance of 0.5 m.
+Survey the levels using a flat based staff of base area between 300 mm2 and 4000 mm2, at a spacing of 10.0 m longitudinally and at the cross-section offsets shown in Figure D.1, with a tolerance of 0.5 m.
 Report the levels to the nearest millimetre.